-- Shift food intake away from the USDA food pyramid to one that contains about 50–60% of calories from fat.
-Note that this does not give you license to eat poorly.
-Except as an occasional treat, limit the bacon, and any other highly processed food.
+- Shift food intake away from the USDA food pyramid to one that contains about 50–60 percent of calories from fat.
+(Note that this does not give you license to eat poorly.
+Except as an occasional treat, limit the bacon and any other highly processed food.)

 - Divide the remainder of your daily caloric intake evenly between carbohydrates and protein.

-You will still want to fuel on carbs before and after high intensity and strength workouts so that you can get the best training effect out of this important training.
+You will still want to fuel on carbs before and after high-intensity and strength workouts so that you can get the best training effect out of this important training.
 This is an important point that many people miss.
-Understand that your performance during these workouts is heavily dependent on the available glycogen stores and if they are not topped up prior to that interval session your training time will not be as effective as it could be.
+Understand that your performance during these workouts is heavily dependent on the available glycogen stores.
+If they are not topped up prior to that interval session, your training time will not be as effective as it could be.

 It’s really as simple as these two changes in diet and exercise.
 We recommend that you stop reading and start trying it out for yourself.
-For those that want to know more, the physiology chapter in our book Training for the New Alpinism makes the case in greater detail.
+For those who want to know more, Chapter 3 in our book Training for the New Alpinism, “The Physiology of Endurance Training,” makes the case in greater detail.

-Kilian Jornet is undisputedly a highly fat-adapted athlete.
-Here he jogs up the Weingartengletscher en route to a quick ascent of the Täschhorn (4,491m), Switzerland.
+Title Photo: Kilian Jornet is undisputedly a highly fat-adapted athlete.
+Here he jogs up the Weingartengletscher en route to a quick ascent of the Täschhorn (4,491 meters) in Switzerland.
 He didn’t eat during the climb or descent.
-Note that our 5mm glacier-rope is barely visible trailing behind him.
+Note that our 5mm glacier rope is barely visible trailing behind him.
 Photo by Steve House

 - Note 1: Is Fasted Cardio the Best for Burning Fat?